pachyderm/pachyderm/doc/concepts/data-concepts/index.rst

 where it gets merged.

 The Pachyderm version control works slightly differently.
-In Pachyderm, only a centralized repository exists.
-You do not store any local copies of that repository and the merge, in the traditional Git meaning, does not happen.
+In Pachyderm, only a centralized repository exists and you do not store any local copies of that repository.
+Therefore, the merge, in the traditional Git meaning, does not occur.

 Instead, your data can be continuously updated in the master branch of your repo, while you can experiment with specific data commits in a separate branch or branches.
-Because of this behaviour, you cannot run into a merge conflict with Pachyderm.
+Because of this behavior, you cannot run into a merge conflict with Pachyderm.

 Learn more about Pachyderm data concepts in the following sections: